VA Health Care benefits

 The above treatment record(s) for each day being billed do not have to be in English.
 If they are in a foreign language, they will be translated by the FMP at no cost to the claimant.
 However, if the treatment record(s) are not in English, it may take a few weeks longer for the FMP to process the claim.
 The FMP does encourage the use of VHA 10-7959f-2 when submitting claims for reimbursement as a cover sheet;

-All claims for payment/reimbursements of any needed medical treatment of a service-connected disability while residing or traveling overseas should be sent to the FMP's mailing address noted at the top of this page.
-Also for more information regarding VA's Foreign Medical Program (FMP, please see th efollowing link;
+All claims for payment/reimbursements of any needed medical treatment for a service-connected disability while residing or traveling overseas should be sent to the FMP's mailing address noted at the top of this page.
+Also for more information regarding VA's Foreign Medical Program (FMP), please see the following link;